 Our journey towards air intelligence, for everyone

 Louise Thomas

-Welcome to the fifty-sixth edition of our newsletter, as we start an impact demonstrator programme, continue to develop AirCoach for launch in April and conclude a health economics model for AirTrack!
+Welcome to the sixty-fifth edition of our newsletter, as we win a climate innovation prize, build up work on women's health and launch a partnership with Diamond League!
 This newsletter is aimed at investors, collaborators, future hires and early adopters of our products.

+Our journey towards air intelligence, for everyone